Woodstock 50 is dead, but you can still celebrate hippiedom with this outdoor production of ‘Hair’

 But if you’re still determined to celebrate 1960s counterculture in the wake of Woodstock’s 50th anniversary this month, there is a far better way to do that.
 Serenbe Playhouse, a wildly inventive theater company known for its ambitious outdoor spectacles, is mounting a production of Hair, aka everyone’s favorite tribal love-rock musical.
 The production is set against the backdrop of a wildflower meadow outside suburban Atlanta and will feature a diverse cast of local talent.

-Brian Clowdus, Serenbe’s founder, who directs the show, said the playhouse produced Hair in homage to the famous 1969 concert.
+Brian Clowdus, Serenbe Playhouse’s founder, who directs the show, said the playhouse produced Hair in homage to the famous 1969 concert.

 “We used Woodstock as a direct jumping-off point,” he wrote in an email.
 “The set is inspired from the actual Woodstock stage down to the same yellow scaffolding.
 All of the costumes are based off actual people and looks from Woodstock.”